What is Digital Literacy? And Why It Matters

 🧩 Communication

-From setting strong passwords to recognizing phishing attempts, digital literacy includes understanding how to protect your data and your digital wellbeing.
+From setting strong passwords to recognizing phishing attempts, to using encryption tools, digital literacy includes understanding how to protect your data and your digital wellbeing

 🧩 Digital Citizenship and Ethics

-A digitally literate person understands the broader implications of technology — how it affects democracy, human rights, and social justice, among other areas.
+Understanding the broader implications of technology — how it affects democracy, human rights, and social justice.

 🧩 Digital Expression: Creativity and Creation

-Whether it’s writing a post, designing an infographic, or producing a video, digital expression is central to literacy.
+Whether it’s creating a post, infographic, or producing a video, digital expression is central to literacy.
 We aren’t only consuming, we also contribute.

 Why Digital Literacy Should Matter to You 💬

-It has become a social necessity — shaping how we access healthcare, education, government services, and even how we connect with friends and family, or work.
+It has become a social necessity — shaping how we access healthcare, education, government services, and connect with friends and family.

-Communities are better equipped to share their stories, challenge injustice, and make their voices heard in civic life when they are digitally literate.
+Communities are better equipped to share their stories, challenge injustice, and make their voices heard in civic life.

 How to Strengthen Your Digital Literacy: Basic Steps

 1. Verify before you share.
-Always check a source before reposting information.
-Always verify information to ensure its accurate.
+Check sources before reposting information.

 2. Practice digital hygiene.
-Update software, use strong passwords, and learn basic cybersecurity.
+Update software, use strong passwords, and learn basic digital security.

 4. Encourage open discussions.
 Talk with peers about how things like algorithms influence what we see online, or how technologies impact how we connect to each other.
 For example, did you know that when Google Maps started being used more widely, it changed traffic patterns, and thus neighborhoods?

-5. Model empathy and respect online.
+5. Model respect online.
 Digital spaces thrive when we treat others with care and how we want to be treated.
 This also means calling out bad behavior when we see it.

 How Digital Literacy Strengthens Civil Society, Democracy